OpenMediaPortal/OpenMediaPortal/README.md

 This project uses the `configure` script to create an appropriate `docker-compose.yml` file.
 This depends on valid `Dockerfile`s existing in each backend's repository.
 The frontend code is severed by a standard Mongoose Dockerfile.

+Additionally, `omp-config.yml` contains the main configuration options.
+This is read by not only the back and front ends, but the `configure` script when it builds `docker-compose.yml`.

-The current `LIBRARYPATH` defaults to `/srv/data`, but can be changed in the `configure` script.
-Similarly, the default backend and frontend code is given by:
+The default backend and frontend code is given by:
    * `BACKEND=omp-express-mongo-api`
    * `FRONTEND=omp-riot-ui`